 Waylon H. Lewis

-This is the hardest time of the year.
+The hardest time of the year comes right before the Eastern New Year.
 It’s called Don Season.

 Don Season & the Tibetan New Year.

 This upcoming year is to be one of action and adventure, a time for innovative ideas, genuine progress, generosity, and compassion.
 Hopefully that spells out a turning toward green and renewable sources of energy!